Apiros3/classical_snake-java/README.md

 ## Contributing

 Pull requests are always welcome.
-For major changes (if any exist, of course) however, please open an issue first.
+For major changes (if any exist) however, please open an issue first.